ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 On Windows, start the DPF Server by running the ``Ans.Dpf.Grpc.bat`` file in the unzipped package.
 On Linux, start the DPF Server by running the ``Ans.Dpf.Grpc.sh`` file in the unzipped package.

-Running the DPF Server in a Docker container
+Running DPF Server in a Docker container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Along with the ansys_dpf_server_lin_v2023.2.pre0.zip archive mentioned in :ref:`Installing DPF Server <target_installing_server>`, download the ``Dockerfile``.